 Chinese culture is permeated with, no, based on poetic allusion, hidden meanings, union of opposites, complex currents of energy and intention.
 In certain contexts these bases can express in rank superstition (present in all human cultures), and in others can lead to scientific advancement.

 If you are squirmish (as I am) about the occult, mysticism, divination, and similar arts, the double dragon coins and amulets are more provactive than other similar pieces known as Dragon and Phoenix amulets described at this CoinQuest link.
 If one of your dragons looks like a bird, then it is the Dragon/Phoenix piece.
 See the illustration to the lower left.

-The double dragon coin in our picture comes from Chinese Coins and Charms where it is attributed to the Ming Dynasty with dates Cheng Te (1505-1521 AD).
+The double dragon coin marked (B) in our picture comes from Chinese Coins and Charms where it is attributed to the Ming Dynasty with dates Cheng Te (1505-1521 AD).
 Such an item would probably sell for $50 to $100 US dollars, and certainly more if it were in better condition.